 Once dry, take the straight blade and hold it flush against the floor near the edge of your repair.
 Make sure the blade is centered on the repair so it reaches both edges if it’s a wide chip.
 Slide the blade along so it shaves off any overfill leaving a smooth surface.
 If you’re happy with the result, remove all the green tape.
 If for any reason there are still some voids in the repair, you can reapply again using the same steps.

-The chipped tile pictured below was the biggest one I had to fill and more challenging because of its size and because it was on the edge of the tile.
+The tile chip below is the biggest one I had to fill.
+That makes it more challenging because of its size and because it’s on the edge of the tile.
 I overfilled it and let it dry, but then had to come back and apply more filler again so I could sand the edge with the 220-grit sandpaper and blend it (or curve it) over the edge of the tile to meet the grout.

 As you can see in the closeup above, it’s a pretty good colour match.
 You’ll never get it perfect and you will see it when you look at it this closely, but in everyday use it won’t be that noticeable.
 From a distance, it blends pretty well.
-Once the green tape was pulled up, I couldn’t find any of the smaller repairs at all!
+Once the green tape is pulled up, it’s almost impossible to find any of the smaller repairsl!

-Once all the repairs were complete, I avoided washing the floor for about two weeks just to ensure it was well-bonded and dry.
+Once all the repairs are complete, avoid washing the floor for about two weeks just to ensure it’s well-bonded and dry.
 I never have a problem with less housework :).

 Here’s a reminder of how it looked before: